Pittsburgh Panthers men's basketball: All Americans

 Thirteen Pitt players have received All-American honors 14 unique season.
 Pitt players have been named First Team^{†} All-Americans 15 times, Second Team All-Americans seven times, and Third Team All-Americans six times.
 In addition, players have been named as Freshman All-Americans four times and Honorable Mention All-Americans six times.
 A Pitt player has achieved Consensus First Team All-American, as listed in the Official NCAA Records Book, on nine occasions.
-Charley Hyatt and Sykes Reed, who together lead Pitt to an undefeated national championship season, were Pitt's first Consensus All-Americans in 1928.
+Charley Hyatt and Sykes Reed, who together lead Pitt to an undefeated season, were Pitt's first Consensus All-Americans in 1928.
 The other consensus first-team All-Americans include Don Smith, Claire Cribbs, Don Hennon, and DeJuan Blair.
 In addition, Don Hennon, Billy Knight and Jerome Lane received Consensus Second Team All-American status.